 Madam Speaker, they talked about protecting indigenous rights.
 They said that indigenous rights were protected under the 1990 and 1997 Constitutions, but guess what, Madam Speaker?
-Under both those Constitutions, under supposedly a leadership of indigenous leadership land was permanently dealienated.
+Under both those Constitutions, under supposedly a leadership of indigenous leadership land was permanently alienated.

 We heard yesterday Honourable Ratu Lalabalavu saying, "Once, I did it illegally.
 Yes, he did it illegally.
-No one said that you ever did it illegally, but the law was flawed.
+No one ever said that he did it illegally, but the law was flawed.